 She thought fast.
 "It's the right moon alignment to Pluto and Venus.
 Won't happen again for twenty years."

 He didn't look convinced.
-"And you are sneaking around to do this spell why?"
+"And you're sneaking around to do this spell why?"

 "Oh whatever, Red.
 Go ahead."
-He waved her on, turned back to Dawn.
+He waved her on then turned back to Dawn.

 "Blessed be the name of D'Hoffryn.
 Let this space be now a gateway to the world of Arashmaharr where demons are spawned.
 We come in supplication; we bend as the reed in the flow of the river Narithe, we move to you as the tall grass in the face of the storm winds.
 Receive us."

 "Change your mind, little witch?"
-D'Hoffryn said hopefully.
+D'Hoffryn said.
 "Oh my," he said as he walked closer, "not so little anymore.
 You're quite the power now, aren't you?
 Been playing with the dark stuff too, I see."

-She wiped at her eyes, realized once the smoke cleared that she had made it to the place D'Hoffryn had taken her before.
+She wiped at her eyes and realized once the smoke cleared that she'd made it to the place D'Hoffryn had taken her before.
 "Oh, hi.
 Gosh, here I am."
-She saw a bench, backed up and sat down quickly.
-Her head was still spinning.
-She looked up at the demon.
+She saw a bench, backed up and sat down quickly because everything was spinning.
 "And, uh, no. I haven't changed my mind."